AlphaResearch: Accelerating New Algorithm Discovery with Language Models: AlphaResearch

 \paragraph{New Idea Generation.} For each step $k$, AlphaResearch start with generating a new idea $i_k$ based on a sampled previous step $(i_{t}, p_{t}, r_{t})$ from previous trajectory $\tau_{k-1}=i_0p_0r_0...i_{k-1}p_{k-1}r_{k-1}$.
 This process can be denoted as:

-where $\oplus$ means concatenation, $t$ is the sampled step from trajectory $\tau_{i-1}$.
-We use a reward model to filter out high-quality ideas overall.
-If $\mathcal{RM}(i_n)$ outputs a negative score, we reject the idea and skip subsequent actions in this round.
+where $\oplus$ means concatenation, $t$ is the sampled step from trajectory $\tau_{i-1}$ and $\mathbb{P}_\mathcal{A}(·)$ indicates random sampling.
+We use a reward model to select high-quality ideas overall.
+If $\mathcal{RM}(i_n)$ outputs a negative score, we cease the subsequent actions in this round.

-\paragraph{Program-based Verification.} After obtaining the fresh idea, AlphaResearch generates new program $p_k$ based on the previous implementation $p_t$ and new idea $i_k$ next:
+\paragraph{Program-based Verification.} After obtain the fresh idea, AlphaResearch generates new program $p_k$ based on the previous implementation $p_t$ and new idea $i_k$ next:

 and yield the evaluation result $r_k$ by verifying $p_k$ with code executor $r_k\leftarrow\mathcal{E}(p_k)$.
 Then, we update the trajectory $\tau_k$ with the newly generated idea $i_k$, program $p_k$ and result $r_k$: